Games & Quizzes

 /frāz/

 word group forming conceptual unit.
-Sets of words used together.
-To choose words to say what you mean clearly.
+Sets of words used together. put into form of words.

 /ˈwelkəm/